Spanish Civil War: Constituent Cortes and left-wing government (1931–1933)

 Republican Manuel Azaña became prime minister of a minority government in October 1931.
 In December, a new reformist, liberal and democratic constitution was declared.
 It included strong provisions enforcing a broad secularisation of the Catholic country, which included the abolition of Catholic schools and charities, a move which was met with opposition.

 The first military coup against the Republic was planned by groups of monarchist generals with the support of exiled monarchist ministers, including Calvo Sotelo.
 The attempted coup which became known as Sanjurjada ended in failure.
-Several hundreds of generals were dismissed, prominent monarchists were imprisoned or had to flee abroad, and the aristocracy was 'punished' with radicalization of the agrarian reform.
+Several hundred generals were dismissed, prominent monarchists were imprisoned or had to flee abroad, and the aristocracy was 'punished' with radicalization of the agrarian reform.
 The coup contributed to the radicalization of the left.

-The extreme right did not abandon their plans of overthrowing the Republic, what was manifested in the foundation of the Spanish Renovation and a small fascist party Falange Española, the rise of the militant Carlist movement (Traditionalist Communion, Requeté militias), and propaganda of legitimacy of a military uprising spread by such organizations as Acción Española.
-Fascism proper was yet a weak ideology, but such historians as Julián Casanova describe the culture of the Spanish anti-Republican right as proto-fascist, similar to Italian "pre-Fascism" and the German Völkisch movement.
+The extreme right did not abandon their plans for overthrowing the Republic, as manifested in the foundation of the Spanish Renovation and a small fascist party Falange Española, the rise of the militant Carlist movement (Traditionalist Communion, Requeté militias), and propaganda of legitimacy of a military uprising spread by such organizations as Acción Española.
+Fascism lacked broad popular support, but historians Julián Casanova describe the culture of the Spanish anti-Republican right as proto-fascist, similar to Italian "pre-Fascism" and the German Völkisch movement.
 The anti-Republican right was supported within the Church, especially by its Integrist groups, and the army.
-At the same time, the authority of the Republic was undermined by an anarchist insurrection which culminated in the Casas Viejas massacre of the anarchists and was followed by state repression.
+At the same time, the authority of the Republic was also undermined by an anarchist insurrection which culminated in the Casas Viejas massacre of the anarchists and was followed by state repression.

 General José Sanjurjo, the leader of the failed 1932 military coup.
 Having been granted amnesty in 1934 by the right-wing government of the Republic, he was one of the leaders of the 1936 coup.